RichGibson/vienna_guide/README.md

   When I first visited the Augustiner, on a Saturday, an organist was practicing the same few bars of a piece that I don't know.
 And as organ music does, the music filled the church, and I stumbled on the memorial to Archduchess Maria Christina by Antonio Canova.
-And since that visit I try to go back for a visit with the sculpture.
+And since then, I try to go back for a visit with the sculpture.
 There is another Canova, the Centaur, in the Kunsthistorisches museum.